If you own an animal you have a duty of care, under the Animal Welfare Act, to make sure you care for it properly.

 - to exhibit normal behaviour patterns

 - to be housed with, or apart from, other animals

 - to be protected from pain, suffering, injury and disease

 Anyone who is cruel to an animal, or does not provide for its welfare needs, may be banned from owning animals, fined up to £20,000 and/or sent to prison.

-Report an animal welfare concern
+Reporting an animal welfare concern

 If you know, or suspect, that an animal is being mistreated or isn't being cared for properly, you can tell us about it using our online form below.

-- as much detail as you can about the animal's condition and the state of its surroundings.
+Please tell us where the mistreated animal is being kept and as much detail as you can about the animal's condition and the state of its surroundings.